-The Honors College published a newsletter several times per semester.
+- The Honors College publishes a newsletter several times per semester.
 Click here to get the latest news.

-5/1 All Honors theses and signed theses forms due to the Honors Office for all students who will participate in the Convocation Ceremony.
+- 5/1 All Honors theses and signed theses form are due to the Honors Office for all students who will participate in Convocation

-5/1 Thesis Proposal Forms for all students doing thesis or project research in the Spring Semester signed by adviser and track director due to the Honors Office
+- 5/1 Thesis Proposal Forms for all students doing research in the Spring Semester signed by advisor and Track Director due to the Honors Office

 - The Honors Club is now on Instagram and Twitter!
 Be sure to follow us at https://twitter.com/WPU Honors and http://instagram.com/wpu Honors.

 - Students interested in Honors Club membership should use the following link to the Pioneer Life page to request membership: https://wpunj.collegiatelink.net/.
 Please be sure to select the "Honors College Club" link before registering and, note that students who registered during the fall semester should renew and resubmit their request for the spring semester.
 For more information, please contact the Honors Club President, Brandon Reis, at email@example.com.

 - 2/19 Mark your calendars!
 Please note that on Thursday, February 19, the University will be following a Monday class schedule.

 - The University of Arizona International Program for Education and Social Action in Guatemala is now accepting applications for summer and fall!
 Please see Honors Weekly Announcement email for more information.

 - Interested in spending a Capital Semester in Washington D.C.?
 Spend a semester in Washington D.C., making an investment in your future that will help set you apart after college!
 This comprehensive program sponsored by the Fund for American Studies includes a guaranteed internship placement in the fields of international affairs and public policy, courses for transferable credit, and furnished housing in the Capitol Hill neighborhood!
 Please see the Honors Weekly Announcement email for more information.